realadammatthew/humbleberger/src/copy/redemption-in-the-hebrew-scriptures.md

-# Redemption in the Hebrew Scriptures
+# What Does The Hebrew Bible Teach About Redemption?

 ## A Loving Call to Embrace Yeshua, Israel’s Redeemer